textpattern/textpattern.github.io/tags/comment_email.md

 category: tags
 published: true
 title: "Comment email"
-Description: The comment_email tag is used to display the commenter's email address, if entered at the time of posting.
+description: The comment_email tag is used to display the commenter's email address, if entered at the time of posting.
 tags:
   - Comment tags
 ---